vishvAsa/sanskrit/vyAkaraNam/whitney/18_Chapter_XIV_DERIVATIVE_OR_SECONDARY_CONJUGATION.md

 of aorist and future), sometimes takes before it the auxiliary vowel इ `i`, becoming इष `iṣa`.

 a\.
-A few instances in the concluding part of ÇB. in which the accent is otherwise laid — thus, `tiṣṭhā́set, yiyāsántam, vividiṣánti, īpsántas` — must probably be regarded as errors.
+A few instances in the concluding part of śB. in which the accent is otherwise laid — thus, `tiṣṭhā́set, yiyāsántam, vividiṣánti, īpsántas` — must probably be regarded as errors.